Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

  # **Code Explaination**:man_teacher:
  [For more detailed explanation refer here](https://github.com/Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/blob/master/Code.md)

-       * All the functions and classes are implemented [here] ().
+   * All the functions and classes are implemented [here](https://github.com/Sushmitha-Katti/PyTNet).
 This contains each and every modules called.
    * First Mount the drive
    * Clone the PytNet repo.
 Install all necessary library.
    * Unzip the data
    * Pass the data RawDataset Function that returns testdataset and traindataset.
    * Pass the returned data to data loader.
    * Display some input and target images.
    * Load tensorboard(if needed).
 It helps to visualise model, graphs.
 Model activity is tracked here.
    * Initialise loss functions and Optimisers
    * Train the model for some epochs
    * Visualise the results.

  # **Future Work**:crystal_ball:
  * There is lot of improvisation that can be done here.
 Because of time constraint couldn't try much.